-A dPMR burst begins with a 72-bit (or longer) preamble sequence followed by a 80ms Header Frame, which contains a 48-bit frame sync (FS1 or FS4).
-Payload frames contain either a 24-bit frame sync (FS2) or a 24-bit Colour Code.
-The CMX7241/7341 can scan for all dPMR frame syncs concurrently.
-It uses FS1 to detect the start of a transmission, and can optionally use FS2 to perform 'late entry' into an existing burst.
+A 4FSK burst begins with a 24-bit (or longer) preamble sequence followed by a 20-bit frame sync (FS1, uses the last 18 bits of P and 20 bits of SW).
+Payload frames contain a 20-bit frame sync (FS2, comprising 20 bits of SW).
+The CMX7241/7341 can scan for all frame syncs concurrently.
+It uses FS1 to detect the start of a transmission and can optionally use FS2 to perform 'late entry' into an existing burst.
 The short length of FS2 gives a high probability of false detects, so the CMX7241/7341 only accepts an incoming burst from an FS2 detect if a second FS2 is received at the correct frame spacing.
 Frame sync detects are reported with an FS Detect IRQ and a code in the 4FSK Modem Status register (\$C9).